jessgreene9/horiseon-seo-project/README.md

 In refactoring this webpage, all links in the should function correctly.
 This makes the website more user-friendly and better for the business.
 In this webpage, the navigation bar was not originally working correctly.
 Now, when any link in the navigation bar is clicked, a user is brought to that correct section of the webpage.

+As an extra step, the images were resized so that they did not take nearly as long to load, thus further optimizing the website.